dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/Notes 5 Wickelgren.md

 where the source with ordinarily have a twist by the canonical, but when pulled back it will disappear.

-> Note: the difference between the canonical of
+> Note: the difference between the canonical bundle of $V$ and the twist we had to do to get rid of $X$